nosnibor27/WHEAT_phenology_forecaster/README.md

 ## Putting it all together

-I have plotted below the results for Pullman, WA for every growth stage I can index between, except planting date to germination.
+I have plotted below the results for Pullman, WA for every growth stage I can index between, except planting date to emergence.
 The different stages and their bounds are summarized below

 - **Emergence**: from seedling emergence to terminal spikelet initiation
 - **Tillering**: from terminal spikelet initiation to end of leaf growth